ml1nk/symboldi/README.md

 console.log(currentSession, nextSession)
 ```

+## Extensions

+ - The TrackingContainer in comparison to a normal Container has the method `run` which wraps around AsyncLocalStorage.
+Inside the callback of `run` the methods of TrackingContainer are using a separate scope.

+ - The decorators `Inject` and `InjectOrFail` can be created for a container and then used above class variables.
+When an object of such a class is created, the decorated class variables are filled by the container.

 ## Integrations

 Some libraries include direct support or are easily extended with a  context object.
 Typically AsynLocalStorage is used in the background to track it.
 The TrackingContainer also uses asynchronous context tracking and creates a new scope inside every `run` callback.